AirmanKolberg/Random-Word-Searcher/README.md

 ## Requirements
 - `counterMacOS11.sh`
 - Access to a Terminal emulator
+- A machine running Mac OS X or Mac OS 11 (note; if you have access to this, you also have access to a Terminal emulator, so I really could have consolidated these two requirements into one)

+NOTE-TO-SELF: Remove the second requirement, as well as everything within the parentheses of the third and final requirement.

 ## Instructions
 - Ensure the script is executable with a simple `chmod +x counterMacOS11.sh`